Last characters

 Input

-- Text: (STRING) The original piece of text from which you want to extract characters.
-This input is required.
+- Text: The original piece of text you want to work with.
+(Type: STRING, Required)

-- Amount of characters: (NUMBER) The exact number of characters you wish to retrieve, counting from the end of the text.
-This input is required.
+- Amount of characters: The number of characters you want to take from the very end of the text.
+(Type: NUMBER, Required)

 Output